End-user experiences for applications

 Microsoft 365 application launcher

 For organizations that have deployed Microsoft 365, applications assigned to users through Azure AD will also appear in the Office 365 portal at https://portal.office.com/myapps.
-This makes it easy and convenient for users in an organization to launch their apps without having to use a second portal, and is the recommended app launching solution for organizations using Microsoft 365.
+It makes it convenient for users in an organization to launch their apps without using a second portal.
+Microsoft 365 application launcher is the recommended app launching solution for organizations using Microsoft 365.

 For more information about the Office 365 application launcher, see Have your app appear in the Office 365 app launcher.